This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✅ Buy products from transparent companies doing things differently (or as they should be doing)

-What You Need to Know About the Clean Beauty Industry
+What You Need to Know About the Natural Beauty Industry

 The prices on most non-toxic skincare brands and products that are made with safe-for-you-ingredients aren’t going to be the cheapest.
 The do-it-yourself route can be more affordable, but DIYing isn’t an option for everything, particularly when talking about hair products or SPF face products.